 The UCP also publishes a student version of the guide called A Manual for Writers of Research Papers, Theses, and Dissertations.
 This is often called the "Turabian" guide after its original author, Kate L. Turabian.

 Chicago Guide (in development): Created by the Library and Writing Center that highlights common reference and in-text citation examples.

-Purdue Online Writing Center (OWL): Provides examples for nearly every type of APA reference and much more.
+Purdue Online Writing Center (OWL): Provides examples for nearly every type of Chicago reference and much more.

 Turabian Citation Quick Guide: Turabian is a simplified version of Chicago style adapted for students and researchers.